aio-libs/aiozmq/docs/rpc.rst

       Usually you like to pass :class:`AttrHandler` instance.

     :param bool log_exceptions:
-       log exceptions from remote calls if *True*
+       log exceptions from remote calls if *True*.

        .. seealso:: :ref:`aiozmq-rpc-log-exceptions`